SemurFitsum/SemurFitsum/README.md

 - 🌱 I’m working on ASP.NET Core 3.1 and Entity Framework
 - 🌱 I'm working on ASP.NET Core 5 Web API Development
 - 🌱 I'm working on .NET Core MicroServices - (.NET 6 MVC)
+- 🌱 I'm working on HTML5 and CSS3
 - 💞️ I’m looking to collaborate on ASP.NET Core 3.1, 5, .NET 6
 - 📫 How to reach me on my email semur.fitsum@gmail.com